James White (Scottish politician)

 Field Marshal Montgomery during World War II.
 White was solidly anti-abortion and devoted many efforts to limiting it; for example, sponsoring legislation to tighten the restrictions on the Abortion Act 1967.

-In 1975 White introduced a bill in parliament to make abortion more difficult.
+In 1970 White was elected to the House of Commons for Glasgow Pollok, defeating the Conservative incumbent MP Esmond Wright who had won the seat at a 1967 by-election.
+In 1975 White introduced a bill in Parliament, the Abortion Amendment Bill, to make abortion more difficult to access.
 A demonstration was arranged to protest at his proposed restriction to the then legal access to abortion.
-This demonstration led to the formation of National Abortion Campaign.
+This demonstration led to the formation of National Abortion Campaign to advocate in favour of abortion rights.

 He died on 19 February 2009.